IntelligentRoboticsLab/Joint-Rescue-Forces/README_CoSpace_in_Gazebo_ROS.md

 The body color is changed automatically from the last character of the robot name.

 ## Current progress of this package.
-Please visit [wiki](https://github.com/IntelligentRoboticsLab/Joint-Rescue-Forces/wiki/Progress_CoSpaceInGazeboROS) to know the current progress of developping.
+Please visit [wiki](https://github.com/IntelligentRoboticsLab/Joint-Rescue-Forces/wiki/Progress_CoSpaceInGazeboROS) to know the current progress of developing.

 Edit date: 24 Mar.
 2019